trevorbaca/stirrings_still/stirrings/etc/source.md

-For how could such a one as he having once found himself in such a place not shudder to find himself in it again which he had not done nor having shuddered seek hlep in vain in the thought so-called that having somehow got out of it then he could somehow get out of it again which he not done either.
+For how could such a one as he having once found himself in such a place not shudder to find himself in it again which he had not done nor having shuddered seek help in vain in the thought so-called that having somehow got out of it then he could somehow get out of it again which he not done either.
 [3.4]

 There then all this time where never till then and so far as he could see in